scikit-hep/awkward/docs-sphinx/ak.behavior.rst

 Adding behavior to arrays
 =========================

-Less often, you may want to add behavior to an array that does not contain records.
-A good example of that is strings: strings are not a special data type in Awkward Array as they are in many other libraries, they are a behavior overlaid on arrays.
+Occasionally, you may want to add behavior to an array that does not contain records.
+A good example of this is to implement strings: strings are not a special data type in Awkward Array as they are in many other libraries, they are a behavior overlaid on arrays.

 There are four predefined string behaviors: